This Chicken Wild Rice Casserole is creamy, full of flavor and packed with veggies! This dinner makes it so easy to feed the whole family in one dish.

 - 3/4 cup Parmesan cheese

-- 3 cup bread cubes or stuffing cubes
+- 3 cups bread cubes or stuffing cubes

 - When the rice is almost done cooking, melt 4 tablespoons of butter in a saucepan.
 Add flour, salt and poultry seasoning; let cook for 1 minute.
 Add the milk and 1/2 cup Parmesan cheese; cook and stir until thickened.
 Remove from heat.

-- If you want to make the breaded topping, melt the other 4 tablespoons of butter and toss with the bread cubes.
+- Melt the other 4 tablespoons of butter and toss with the bread cubes.

 I'm a registered dietitian, mom of 4, avid lover of food and strong promoter of healthy habits.
 Here you will find lots of delicious recipes full of fruits and veggies, tips for getting your kids to eat better and become intuitive eaters and lots of resources for feeding your family.Learn More about Natalie